10-year-old killed and 5-year-old injured after police chase ends in crash

 Police said three occupants from the black car fled on foot.

 The children were taken to Comer Children’s Hospital.
-The 10-year-old was pronounced dead and the 5-year-old was in critical condition.
+The 10-year-old, identified as Da’Karia Spicer, was pronounced dead and the 5-year-old, identified as her brother Dhaamir Spicer, was in critical condition.

-The 43-year-old was hospitalized at the University of Chicago Medical Center in good condition.
+The 43-year-old, Kevin Spicer, the children’s father, was hospitalized at the University of Chicago Medical Center in good condition.
 The 57-year-old was taken to the same hospital in good condition.

+The 10-year-old’s mother, Darnesha Johnson, said the little girl was on her way to pick up a laptop for school next week.
+Her son is recovering from a large gash on his head.

+“I feel like I’m having a bad dream,” Johnson said.
+“And I’m just waiting on one of my sisters to say, ‘OK, wake up girl.
+You’re tripping.
+You’re dreaming.’”

 Police are speaking to a person of interest.